 Whether you are attending classes online or just need a place to read, it's important to set yourself up for success.
 Check out these tips, curated by First Year Experience program facilitators, to help create your own productive learning space - no matter where you are.

-- Money Management Mondays: Do you want to build money management skills?
+- Money Management: Do you want to build money management skills?
 Examine your spending habits and identify your financial goals to begin establishing your financial priorities, wants, and needs.
 Get tips on how to organize your expenses, access to easy-to-use budgeting tools, and learn about different types of expenses and income that are present during the college student experience!
-Join us weekly starting 05/11 from 3pm-4pm EST by registering here.

-- Time Management Tuesdays: How do you manage your time while working virtually?
+- Time Management: How do you manage your time while working virtually?
 In this program, we assess how you currently spend your time, set goals for how you want to spend your time in the future, and take steps to get there.
 Learn how to create a structure and schedule for yourself while working remotely and find ways to create a productive learning space for yourself at home.
 Additionally, get tips to effectively manage your time to be successful academically, personally, and organizationally!
-Join us weekly starting 05/12 from 1pm-2pm EST by registering here.

-- Wellness Wednesdays: Throughout the semester, it is important to recharge and take care of yourself.
-With the many changes surrounding virtual learning at U-M, it is even more important to practice wellness to balance your student experience.
-Join us as we see what wellness looks like for you, develop skills to manage the feelings and experiences you may be going through, and learn about resources to support you on your wellness journey!
-All the tools we give you will be applicable to everyone who is working remotely.
-Join us weekly starting 05/13 from 2pm-3pm EST by registering here.
+- Prioritize Wellness: With the many changes surrounding virtual learning at U-M, it is important to practice wellness and self care to balance your student experience.
+Prioritizing your wellness is just as important as prioritizing your academics!
+Join us as we learn about the 8 dimensions of wellness, develop skills to manage the feelings and experiences you may be going through, and learn about resources to support you on your wellness journey.
+All the tools we share will be applicable to everyone who is working remotely!

 - Funds of Knowledge: Using a strengths-based approach, we explore what knowledge and skills you bring from your homes, families, and/or communities to U-M. This interactive workshop helps deepen your understanding of your personal background, identities, and experiences in relation to how you can thrive as a student, all while learning from other students' experiences too.
 Identifying the funds of knowledge you carry can be used as a tool of empowerment as you navigate higher education and achieve your goals!